stripe/stripe-react-native/docs/api-reference/hooks.md

 It returns an object with:

-- `confirmSetupIntent: ( paymentIntentClientSecret: string, data: PaymentMethodData, options?: PaymentMethodOptions ) => Promise<Result<{ setupIntent: SetupIntent }, ConfirmSetupIntentError>>` - confirms the Setup intent with the provided parameters.
+- `confirmSetupIntent: ( paymentIntentClientSecret: string, data: PaymentMethodData, options?: PaymentMethodOptions ) => Promise<{ setupIntent?: SetupIntent; error?: StripeError<ConfirmSetupIntentError> }>` - confirms the Setup intent with the provided parameters.
 Read more in [confirmSetupIntent](#confirmsetupintent) section.
 - `loading: boolean` - state that indicates the status of the payment

 Usage example: